D-Lawson/milestone-project-1/README.md

 ## Wireframes

 These are the wireframes used for this project.
-The end result varies in some aspects upon further realisation of scope and/or potential but has kept to a recogniseable theme.
+The end result varies in some aspects upon further realisation of scope and potential but has kept to a recogniseable theme.

 [Landing page - desktop and tablets](https://github.com/D-Lawson/milestone-project-1/blob/7e9481273f52e128f77a4f526c4b049397f54257/assets/wireframes/sb-desktop-tablets.png)